CKD – the basics (for health professionals)

 Renal biopsy is required to identify intrinsic (renal) causes of CKD, especially glomerulonephritis and tubulo-interstitial nephritis.

 Note.
-Those with evidence of macrohaematuria in the absence of infection (and no obvious GN) should be investigated initially (and rapidly) by a urologist for urinary tract malignancy.
+Patients with evidence of macrohaematuria in the absence of infection (and no obvious GN), should be investigated initially (and rapidly) by a urologist for urinary tract malignancy.
+Once that has been excluded, a nephrologist should see the patient.

 GFR/creatinine and uACR monitoring